A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

 \subsubsection{Applying the Selection Criteria}

-With the criteria adapted for use with LSST, we then investigated if our YSN selection criteria can increase the number of YSNe that TiDES could schedule for follow-up, thus increasing the number of early-time SN spectra in the TiDES SN sample.
-As LSST is not currently operational, we made use of the LSST simulation used by \citetalias{TiDES_2024}.
-This simulation utilises the LSST baseline V3.4 simulation\footnote{\url{https://survey-strategy.lsst.io/index.html} (accessed on 05/12/2024)} and the {\sl SuperNova ANAlysis} software \citep[SNANA;][]{kessler_2009} to produce a catalogue of SN events and photometry as would be observed by LSST.
+With the criteria adapted for use with LSST, we applied them to the LSST simulation used by \citetalias{TiDES_2025}.
+This simulation utilises the LSST baseline V3.4 simulation\footnote{\url{https://survey-strategy.lsst.io/index.html} (accessed on 05/12/2024)} and the {\sl SuperNova ANAlysis} software \citep[SNANA;][]{kessler_2009} to produce a catalogue of SN events and photometry as would be observed by LSST over a 5 year period.
 The transients included in this simulation are SNe Ia, SNe Iax, SNe 91bg, SNe Ib, SNe Ic, SNe Ic-BL, SNe II, SNe IIb, SNe IIn, superluminous SNe (SLSNe), calcium rich transients (CART), and TDE.
 The simulations only include the LSST WFD and DDF surveys.
-The WFD survey covers an 18000 deg$^2$ area that can be covered every 3 days by two of the $ugrizY$ filter bands down to a depth of 25 mag in the $g-$band \citep{lsst_reqs}.
-The DDF survey is a much smaller area survey consisting of five circular fields\footnote{information of the 5th field: \url{https://community.lsst.org/t/scoc-endorsement-of-euclid-deep-field-south-observations/6406} (accessed on 25/09/2024)} of diameter ${\sim}3.5$\degree that will have a higher cadence and a deeper coverage than that of the WFD survey \citep{lsst_reqs}.
+The WFD survey covers an 18000 deg$^2$ area that, under currently plans, will be observed using a rolling cadence\footnote{LSST Survey Cadence Optimization Committee’s Phase 2 Recommendations, available at \url{https://pstn-055.lsst.io/} (accessed on 28/04/2025)} in $ugrizY$ filter bands down to a depth of 25 mag in the $g-$band \citep{lsst_reqs}.
+The DDF survey is a much smaller area survey consisting of five circular fields\footnote{Information of the 5th field: \url{https://community.lsst.org/t/scoc-endorsement-of-euclid-deep-field-south-observations/6406} (accessed on 25/09/2024)} of diameter ${\sim}3.5$\degree that will have a higher cadence and a deeper coverage than that of the WFD survey \citep{lsst_reqs}.